AILab-CVC/TaleCrafter/README.md

 # TaleCrafter
-A interactive story visualization tool that support multiple characters
+An interactive story visualization tool that support multiple characters